epiverse-trace/cleanepi/README.md

 ### Code of Conduct

-Please note that the {{ packagename }} project is released with a [Contributor Code of Conduct](https://github.com/epiverse-trace/.github/blob/main/CODE_OF_CONDUCT.md).
+Please note that the cleanepi project is released with a [Contributor Code of Conduct](https://github.com/epiverse-trace/.github/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.
 ======= \# cleanepi